Rutgers Overseas Semester Experience (ROSE)

 At this time, this signature program is only available to newly admitted incoming students.
 We are currently exploring the possibility of allowing some of our current students to study abroad at a partner Chinese university.
 Options for current students will be determined by our Chinese partner university’s capability and policies to accommodate students.

 What options are available for housing?
 Will any residential staff and support be provided? +

-Depending on the city location, students will be provided with a choice to reside in on-campus housing or a nearby hotel.
-Residential staff and support will be provided for both scenarios.
+Depending on the city location, students are provided with a choice to reside in on-campus housing or a nearby hotel.
+Residential staff and support are provided for both scenarios.

 Students also have the option to decline on-campus housing and commute from home if they are closer to campus.

 For information on each site's specific housing information, visit the individual program pages above.